Work with us

 What is an Intelligence Service?

-An Intelligence Service is a state institution that obtains information by its own means and procedures in order to produce intelligence to assist the authorities in the decision-making process.
+An Intelligence Service is a State institution that obtains information by its own means and procedures in order to produce intelligence to assist authorities in the decision-making process.

-You should send your CV through the website .
-If we think that your profile fits a vacancy, we will contact you to carry out a selection process.
+To work at the CNI, you need to submit your CV through the website.
+If we think that your profile is suitable for a particular vacancy, we will contact you to undergo a selection process.
+We are looking for your talent.
+We are looking for you!

-I am thinking about working in the CNI, but I do not know if my profile fits with what the organization is looking for
+I am thinking about working at the CNI, but I do not know if my profile matches what the organisation is looking for.

-- Am I willing to serve my country?
+- Do I really want and am I ready to serve my country?

-- Am I prepared for long work days with a high level of demand?
+- Am I prepared for long demanding workdays?

-- Do I care that the peculiarities of the work may interfere with my private life?
+- Do I care if the peculiarities of the work may interfere with my private life?

 - Am I a discreet person, capable of keeping confidentiality regarding my job?

-I have finished my studies, or I am about to finish them, and I would like to know if I can do an internship at the CNI.
+I have finished my studies, or I am about to, and I would like to know if I can do an internship at the CNI.

-At the moment this is not an option; this type of work placement is not currently contemplated, although we are aware of the relevance and interest it arouses in young people starting their professional careers.
+At the moment, this working relationship is not an option, although we are aware of the interest it arouses among the youth starting their professional careers.
+We look forward to receiving your CV for our available vacancies!

 If I have already sent my CV, do I have to send it again if I obtain a new degree?